 The first weekend we spend here I wanted to go out on Sunday and do some quick shopping.
 Big mistake!
 Everything is closed here on a Sunday.
 I was in shock.
 How can a big city like Oslo be closed on Sunday?
 But you know what?
 I'm kinda starting to like that Sunday peace.
 The streets are empty and quiet here on Sunday even if you live in the center of Oslo.
-It's just an occasional tram passing by (public transport is amazing here btw) and you can spot a few people walking their dog.
+It's just an occasional tram passing by (public transport is amazing here btw) and you can spot a few people walking their dogs.
 Life just settles down and the rush is gone.
 I remember sitting on the fjord on a sunny day surrounded by families and their BBQs reading a book and it felt like those summers I used to have as a child, (I'm a 70s child) and it made me feel so happy.
 Life is European here for sure, but just not as hectic as in most countries.

-Boots (old) from Bullboxer | Dress by IbizaTrendy | Coat 70s vintage I found in store here
+Boots (old) from Bullboxer | Dress by IbizaTrendy | Coat 70s vintage I found in Oslo

 Do you miss your friends and family?

 Oh yes!
 Especially the first month I really needed to get used to not being able to drop by.
-In the Netherlands we like to go – op visite – and now I only get to see them every other month or so.
-I feel very blessed for their support and they send me pictures and stories every day in our family app and all my crazy friends have already picked their dates when they want to visit.
+In the Netherlands we like to go – op visit – and now I only get to see them every other month or so.
+I feel very blessed for their support they send me pictures and stories every day in our family app and all my crazy friends have already picked their dates when they want to visit.
 Now with the ending of most Covid restrictions, it's also easier for us to fly up and down to Amsterdam so the missing is manageable.

 The only thing I found and still find very hard is that I'm not able to share this adventure with my parents anymore.
 I would have loved to share this chapter in my life with them.
 To tell them I'm doing alright and that I'm happy here.
-But I guess that's the same for all of us who are missing their mum or dad, that's the kind of missing I will never get used to.
+But I guess that's the same for all of us who are missing our mum or dad, that's the kind of missing I will never get used to.

 How long will you be living there?